Universal Health Coverage

 What are you campaigning for?

 We believe that political leaders, health ministries, governments and civil society all have a big role to play in helping the world take strides towards UHC.
-Together, we must demand that universal health coverage is included in the post-MDG development framework and the sustainable development goals.
-In order to advance universal access to healthcare, the international community must support developing countries to raise funds for health, reduce reliance on out of pocket payments (especially through the elimination of user fees) and promote risk pooling in the form of an increased proportion of public financing for health spent more efficiently and equitably.
+We fully support the inclusion of UHC as a sustainable development goal in the Post-2015 framework.
+However, in order to advance universal access to healthcare, the international community must support developing countries to raise funds for health, reduce reliance on out-of-pocket payments (especially through the elimination of user fees) and promote risk pooling in the form of an increased proportion of public financing for health spent more efficiently and equitably.

-To find out more information please see our Call to Action below:
+Please also see our previous Call to Action below: